zalyoung/gitlab-handbook/content/handbook/finance/procurement/_index.md

 #### 1.A.
 Buyer Review (Procurement): 2 days

-- Ensure you have the approprate contract documents uploaded when you submit your request
+- Ensure you have the appropriate contract documents uploaded when you submit your request
 - The $ amount of the req matches the contract value and the correct billing codes are selected

 #### 1.B.
+Sanctions Screening (Ethics & Compliance): 30 minutes - 3+ Days, if required
+- Use the vendor’s complete name in your Zip request, as this will be the basis for sanctions screening which automatically happens in our sanctions screening tool, Risk Rate.
+Incomplete names (e.g., "EY Germany" rather than "Ernst and Young GmbH") may result in false positives and unnecessary delay.
+- If Risk Rate detects no matches between the vendor and applicable sanctions lists AND the vendor is not located in a high-risk country, the vendor will be auto-approved.
+If Risk Rate detects a potential match or is located in a high risk country, the vendor may require escalation to and manual review by GitLab's Trade Compliance Counsel.
+- Include the vendor’s website or LinkedIn page in the relevant Zip field, in advance, to help counsel evaluate the match more quickly.

+#### 1.C.
 New Supplier Onboarding: 2-3+ Days, if required

 - This is entirely dependent upon the suppliers response time.
 - Once supplier information has been submitted in Zip and the Procurement team sets the vendor up in Coupa, the supplier receives an email from Coupa requesting banking and tax information to facilitate payment.